mvfolino68/kGPT/README.md

-# kGPT formerly known as kGPT
+# kGPT formerly known as kafkaGPT

 **What if you could ask a question and get an answer from the Confluent documentation?**